tommyfok/angular-scroll-trigger/README.md

 # angular-scroll-trigger

 > Set triggers for the user verticle scrolling action, in AngularJS.
+> Use custom css classes to control style and animations.

 ## Install
 1. `bower install -S angular-scroll-trigger`